Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks

-Consistent with our earlier results, projected gains are gradual rather than abrupt.
-Nevertheless, the pace of improvement remains substantial for reaching high success rates across most text-based labor market tasks; most tasks are projected to attain AI success rates of 80\%–95\% by 2029 at a minimally sufficient quality level (with the majority of tasks in our survey being a few hours long, corresponding to a success rate of close to 90\% in 2029).
-At the same time, due to the logistic relationship (and the flat estimated logistic slopes), our findings suggest that achieving consistently near-perfect performance (i.e., success rates close to 100\%) across most text-based tasks may still take years, especially for tasks where current performance remains low.
-Therefore, while progress is significant, widespread automation, particularly in domains with low tolerance for errors, may still be some distance away.
-These results are robust to using alternative functional forms, such as a complementary log-log specification (Appendix Figure \ref{start_prob_projection_logit_vs_cloglog}).
+Consistent with our earlier results, projected gains are gradual rather than abrupt ("rising tides").
+Nevertheless, the pace of improvement remains substantial for reaching high success rates across most text-based labor market tasks; most tasks are projected to attain AI success rates of 88\%–97\% by 2030 at a minimally sufficient quality level.
+Appendix Figure \ref{start_prob_projection_alternative_thresholds} reports corresponding results for the average worker and superior quality thresholds, showing projected success rates by 2030 are 85-96\% and 78-91\%, respectively.